History, Vision, and Mission

 The Gulf Coast State College Foundation’s mission is to create a scholarship program providing educational opportunities to deserving students.
 Further, the mission of the Foundation is to enhance the educational programs and student services available at Gulf Coast State College.
 Through the active involvement and leadership of citizens united by these purposes, the Foundation serves as an effective liaison between the College and the community.
 The Foundation assists the College in enriching the community through cultural opportunities and in enhancing the economic development of the community with educational programs.

-The Gulf Coast State College Foundation’s Annual Reports explain the meaning behind the work the Foundation does every day, the goals and mission of the Foundation and how we are making a difference by implementing our mission and goals.
+The Gulf Coast State College Foundation’s annual report and Form 990 explain the meaning behind the work the Foundation does every day, the goals and mission of the Foundation and how we are making a difference by implementing our mission and goals.